practicalli/spacemacs/docs/install-spacemacs/pre-install.md

     Run `emacs`

-    Get a hot cup of something as Emacs native compilation compiles all the things.
+    > If Ntative Compilation option was included, take a break whilst Emacs compiles all the things.

     > The [Spacemacs README lists other options for MacOSX](https://github.com/syl20bnr/spacemacs#macos).

 === "Windows"
-    Download Emacs-28.2 from the [GNU repository](http://ftp.gnu.org/gnu/emacs/windows/emacs-26) and extract the zip file to `%AppData%/local/Programs/emacs`.
+    [Download Emacs 29 zip](http://ftp.gnu.org/gnu/emacs/windows/emacs-29/) archive from the [GNU repository for Windows](http://ftp.gnu.org/gnu/emacs/windows/) and extract the zip file to `%AppData%/local/Programs/emacs`.

     Alternatively, if you are using the [Chocolatey package manager](https://chocolatey.org/){target=_blank} then install [Emacs version 28](https://chocolatey.org/packages/emacs){target=_blank}